jasonmcaffee/jQueryMediator/README.md

 (Note: you could do this without a mediator, but it may impact the underlying library)

 ### See all the third party api functions you use in one place
-In the jQuery API Mediator, exposed functions are whitelisted, and those which are not are unavailable.
+In the jQuery API Mediator, exposed functions are white listed, and those which are not are unavailable.
 This can help when you are upgrading or replacing a library, as you only need to worry about the exposed functions.

 ### Help enforce best practices